postmanlabs/labs-docs/v6/postman/sending_api_requests/requests.md

 [![binary data](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58960827.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58960827.png)

 Binary data allows you to send things which you can not enter in Postman, for example, image, audio, or video files.
 You can send text files as well.
-As mentioned earlier in the form-data section, you would have to reattach a file if you are loading a request through the history or the collection.